 What attracted you to working at the RCH?

-During my childhood I spent some time in the old RCH, where I grow to love the nurses and I always wanted to be a nurse from that point on.
+During my childhood I spent some time in the old RCH, where I grew to love the nurses.
+I always wanted to be a nurse from that point on.

-My great admiration for the excellent care given at RCH draw me to work here once I was qualified as a nurse.
+My great admiration for the excellent care given at RCH drew me to work here once I was qualified as a nurse.

 Can you tell us something about yourself that your staff might be surprised to learn?

 I have a very large postage stamp collection as I have been collecting stamps on and off for almost 30 years.